Duke in Australia

 Course work consists of field studies supplemented with readings, videos, and class discussions.
 You’ll gain firsthand knowledge of Australian biodiversity and an understanding of the basic issues of conservation biology, ecology, and evolution.

-This course starts in the capitol of the Northern Territory, Darwin, and continues with visits to the Blue Mountains and Sydney in New South Wales, as well as the Daintree Rainforest and Great Barrier Reef in Queensland.
-You will study the distribution of plants and animals in space and time as determined by the interaction of geology, climate evolutionary history, and culture.
-Special emphasis will be placed on the unique terrestrial and marine flora and fauna of the Australian continent and the impact of humans on the distribution of these plants and animals.
+The course introduces students to the ecology of the seasonally dry tropics of the Northern Territory, the cool and warm temperate climates of New South Wales, and the high and low elevation wet tropics and Great Barrier Reef of Queensland.
+You will learn common representative species of plants and animals in each of these environments, as determined by the interaction of geology, climate, evolutionary history, and culture.
+Special emphasis will be placed on the interaction between the Australian ecology and the Aboriginal Peoples.

 HOUSING & MEALS

-In Darwin and Katoomba, you will stay in hostel-style accommodations.
-While visiting Kakadu National Park, you will stay in tents.
-No meals are provided in Darwin; meals are provided while camping.
+In Darwin, Katoomba, Sydney, and Yungaburra you will be stay in hostel-style accommodations, usually 4-8 people per room.
+Continental breakfast provided by the hostels.
+In Kakadu National Park, you will stay in tents.
+All meals are provided while overnight camping.

 Costs below are estimates based on previous years’ programs and the current exchange rate.
 All costs are subject to change.